-S Stud ent Teacher/Intern: Observer: C Class /Subject: Date:Date: D DISTINGUISHED Notably surpasses expectations for level of performance of a student teacher.
-Demonstrates exceptional understanding of the teaching/learning process; the roles and responsibilities of a teacher; & the knowledge, skills, and attitudes of a beginning teacher Ρ PROFICIENT Effectively meets expectations for level of performance of a student teacher.
+Stud lent Teacher/Intern: Observer: Clas s/Subject: Date: D DISTINGUISHED Notably surpasses expectations for level of performance of a student teacher.
+Demonstrates exceptional understanding of the teaching/learning process; the roles and responsibilities of a teacher; & the knowledge, skills, and attitudes of a beginning teacher Р PROFICIENT Effectively meets expectations for level of performance of a student teacher.
 Demonstrates significant understanding of the teaching/learning process; the roles and responsibilities of a teacher; & the knowledge, skills, and attitudes of a beginning teacher В BASIC Adequately meets expectations for level of performance of a student teacher.
-Demonstrates acceptable understanding of the teaching/learning process; the roles and responsibilities of a teacher; & the knowledge, skills, and attitudes of a beginning teacher

-Particular teacher performance was not able to be observed during this lesson
+Demonstrates acceptable understanding of the teaching/learning process; the roles and responsibilities of a teacher; & the knowledge, skills, and attitudes of a beginning teacher U UNSATISFACTORY Does not meet expectations of a student teacher N NOT SEEN Particular teacher performance was not able to be observed during this lesson